Tess Lieder

-Tess Lieder (née Wester, born 19 May 1993) is a Dutch handballer who plays as goalkeeper for the Dutch national team.
+Tess Lieder (née Wester, born 19 May 1993) is a Dutch retired handballer for the Dutch national team.

-A full international with the Dutch national team since 2012, she won the silver medal in the 2015 World Women's Handball Championship with the Dutch team and became the goalkeeper with the highest percentage of saves in the tournament.
+A full international with the Dutch national team since 2012, she was a part the Netherlands team that won the 2019 World Women's Handball Championship; the first title in the country's history.
+She was also on the team that won the silver medal in the 2015 World Women's Handball Championship with the Dutch team and became the goalkeeper with the highest percentage of saves in the tournament.
 Wester also reached fourth place with the Dutch team in the 2016 Summer Olympics.

 Career

 Wester started her career in 1999 at Hugo Girls, at the age of 5–6.
 In her youth career she also played for VZV and HandbalAcademie.

 She played in the EHF Champions League with VOC Amsterdam in the 2008–09 season.
 Wester played in E&O Emmen since 2010 until 2011.

 In 2011, she was signed for German club VfL Oldenburg, playing in the club until 2015 winning the German Cup in 2012.
 Wester was signed for Bundesliga club SG BBM Bietigheim.
 She won Bundesliga title with them and played in Champions League.

 In 2018 she decided to take a step forward in her career and signed a contract with the ambitious Danish team, Odense Håndbold.
+Here she won the Danish championship in 2021, the first national title in club history.

 After her contract with Odense expired in 2021, she signed for Romanian club CSM București.
 She explained her decision was influenced by the fact that "CSM is a top team where expectations are high.
 That suits me well." as well as "This club not only wants to win the Champions League, but also has the experience to do so. ...
 I want to feel that trigger."

 On the 21st of April 2022 it was announced that she informed her club, CSM about leaving at the end of the season with the intention of moving closer to her homeland.
 At the beginning of May 2022 she announced her pregnancy via Instagram.

+In April 2025 she announced her intention to retire after the 2024-25 season to get more time with her family.